Srikrishna2506/Hotel-Management-System-by-SQL/README.md

-# Hotel Management System PLSQL
+# Hotel Management System SQL
 ### Creating a Hotel Management System from scratch that automates the hotel operations in terms of:
 - Adding a new hotel branch.
 - Adding a new guest.